 I grabbed my Kindle and headed to Starbucks.
 On my way out the door, something shiny caught my eye.
 A small silver cylinder — once lost, but now found.

 The hospital room may be spotless and sterile, but birth itself will always take place amid chaos, pain, and blood.

 We all have our struggles — our obstacles and hardships.
 If we’re not careful, they can hold us back from moving forward, from doing what really matters.

 I’m learning an important lesson about struggle and art: Creation always comes from chaos.

 Often, we want to wait for perfection before pursuing our craft.
 We want to clean the desk before going to work.
 To empty our inbox before we begin writing.
 But often, this is just stalling.
 If we’re waiting for perfect, we’re kidding ourselves.

 Life is messy.
 And if we’re going to do meaningful work, we’re going to have to enter the mess.
 Babies are born amidst pain, sweat, and blood, and so are our greatest projects.
 There is no way around it.

 Every painting is a war.

 The other night, I spent four hours working on citations for my book.
 It left me feeling angry and exhausted.
-When I shared my feelings of struggle with others, I realized I was not alone.
+But when I shared my feelings of struggle with others, I realized I was not alone.

 This is the feeling we get when we dare to do dirty work.
-Let’s face it: All work is dirty.
+And let’s face it: All work is dirty.
 What we mustn’t do is avoid the mess.